“A busy mind is always telling you where to go. A quiet mind can be told where to go” TKV Desikachar

 Gill Lloyd is my wise, warm and wonderful mentor.
 I am very fortunate and grateful to have her in my life!
 She lives her yoga and is an inspirational teacher.
 Her knowledge is deep and grounded in experience.
 She studied closely with her mentor T.K.V.
 Desikachar for many years until his passing in August 2016.

-I am also influenced by the fluid and exploratory approach to yoga that Vanda Scaravelli exemplified and by Donna Farhi a yoga practitioner with a wealth of experience and a professional approach as well as a host of inspiring teachers along the way each of whom have shared their wisdom and been significant in my life including Christa Gaskill, John Parry, Zoe Knott, Bob and Be Insley, Hannah Twigg, Roger King, Liz Murtha, Kausthub Desikachar and Sarah Ryan.
+I am also influenced by the fluid and exploratory approach to yoga that Vanda Scaravelli exemplified and by Donna Farhi, a yoga practitioner with a wealth of experience and a professional approach, as well as a host of inspiring teachers along the way each of whom have shared their wisdom and been significant in my life.
+These include Christa Gaskill, John Parry, Zoe Knott, Bob and Be Insley, Hannah Twigg, Roger King, Liz Murtha, Kausthub Desikachar and Sarah Ryan.
+My warm thanks go to each of these.

-I am a fully qualified teacher with The Society of Yoga Practitioners (TSYP) and am an Advanced Accredited Teacher with the British Wheel of Yoga (BWY).
+I am a fully qualified teacher with The Society of Yoga Practitioners (TSYP) and am an Advanced Accredited Teacher certified by the British Wheel of Yoga (BWY).
 I am an active member of The Society of Yoga Practitioners (TSYP).